testit-tms/adapters-js/testit-adapter-codecept/README.md

 - `addAttachments` - uploading files in the autotest result
 - `addMessage` - information about autotest in the autotest result

+The adapter automatically masks sensitive data passed through CodeceptJS `secret()` function in test steps to prevent exposure in reports and logs.

 ### Examples

 #### Simple test